Español

 The number of radiation treatments given depends on the situation.

-Radiation therapy is sometimes an important part of treatment, but young children’s bodies are very sensitive to it, so doctors try to use as little radiation as possible to help avoid or limit any problems.
+Radiation therapy is sometimes an important part of treatment, but young children are sensitive to it, so doctors use as little radiation as possible to avoid or limit any problems.
 Radiation can cause both short-term and long-term side effects, which depend on the dose of radiation and where it is aimed.
+Short-term effects of radiation occur during or shortly after treatment.
+Long-term effects can take months or years to develop.

 Close follow-up with doctors is important as children grow older so that any problems can be found and treated as soon as possible.
-For more on the possible long-term effects of treatment, see Late and Long-term Effects of Neuroblastoma and Its Treatment.
+For more on the possible long-term effects of treatment, see After Neuroblastoma Treatment.

 As described in Tests for Neuroblastoma, MIBG is a chemical similar to norepinephrine, which is made by sympathetic nerve cells.
 A slightly radioactive form of MIBG is sometimes injected into the blood as part of an imaging test to look for neuroblastoma cells in the body.
 This is called an MIBG scan.

 A more highly radioactive form of MIBG can also be used to treat some children with advanced neuroblastoma, often along with other treatments.
-Once injected into the blood, the MIBG goes to neuroblastoma cells anywhere in the body and delivers its radiation.
-(This type of radiation travels only a very short distance, so it doesn’t affect most healthy cells in the body.)
+Once injected into the bloodstream, the MIBG goes to neuroblastoma cells anywhere in the body and delivers its radiation.
+This type of radiation travels only a very short distance, so it does not affect most healthy cells in the body.

-The child will need to stay in a special hospital room for a few days after the injection until most of the radiation has left the body.
-Most of the radiation leaves the body in the urine, so younger children might need to have a catheter in the bladder to help urine leave the body, usually for a couple of days.
+A child treated with MIBG will need to stay in a special hospital room for a few days after the injection until most of the radiation has left the body.
+Most of the radiation leaves the body in the urine, so younger children might need to have a urinary catheter, usually for a couple of days.

 To learn more about how radiation is used to treat cancer, see Radiation Therapy.